 The defined benefit pension obligations are divided into funded and unfunded pension plans.
-The plan assets for the funded plans relate primarily to Group's subsidiaries in the United States of America ("US").
+The plan assets for the funded plans relate primarily to a Group's subsidiary in the United States of America ("USA").
 The funding requirements are based on the pension fund's actuarial measurement framework set out in the funding policies of the plan.
-The funding of the plan is based on a separate actuarial valuation for funding purpose for which the assumptions may differ from the assumptions above.
+The funding of the plan is based on a separate actuarial valuation for funding purpose.
 Employees are not required to contribute to the plans.

-The Group expects to pay RM7,344,000 in contributions to its defined benefit plans in 2023.
+The Group expects to pay RM8,229,000 in contributions to its defined benefit plans in 2024.

-8. RETIREMENT BENEFITS (CONTINUED)
+8. RETIREMENT BENEFITS (continued)